Arizona's Center of Hope provides transitional and permanent supportive housing as well as behavioral health treatment for new and expectant mothers.

 Those services follow the day treatment model, and include on-site urgent medical care, therapy for trauma and violence, substance use groups, education and life skills classes, vocational support, resume building for the women, and developmental assessments for children.
 Parent-child interaction groups and family therapy are also provided.
 Although the women’s partners don’t live with them, many are involved in their treatment and encouraged to attend groups and classes.
 Domestic violence has not proven to be an on-site issue, but the fourplexes are closely monitored and Craig says the partnership with the city and the police department includes an agreement that Craig or a staff specialist will be immediately notified about any 911 calls from the units.

-Center for Hope is in the process of breaking off from Community Bridges to become a subsidiary agency.
+Center of Hope is in the process of breaking off from Community Bridges to become a subsidiary agency.

 This article was originally published to highlight the July 2015 theme of Women’s Behavioral Health Conditions.